Sweat Equity In Real Estate: What Is It And How to Leverage It

 The benefits of sweat equity can include:

-• A large profit: When you do the work instead of hiring someone, you can save money on labor, grow a home’s value and likely get a higher return on investment.
+• A large profit: When you do the work instead of hiring someone, you can save money on labor and grow value.

-• Reduce taxes: If you’ve completed significant home improvements, you may be able to deduct certain expenses and lower your taxes.
+• Reduce taxes: In real estate, if you’ve completed significant home improvements, you may be able to deduct certain expenses and lower your taxes.
 When you sell the property, you may be able to exclude any profits you can assign to your sweat equity.

 Some drawbacks of sweat equity can include: